 If you have small children, you are bound to have a (very) large assortment of human toys that puppies cannot have.
 Just as with children three and under, puppies tend to put everything in their mouth.

 Small toy pieces are a definite NO. Small breed dogs are also notorious for finding board game pieces and either swallow them or render them unusable.
 At this point, you might be saying to yourself, "It's me or the dog!"
 But alas, there is hope and an easy solution to this dilemma.

 room or out of another room such as a craft room.
-They keep them safe at the top of the stairs
+Gates keep puppies safe at the top of the stairs

 So, going back to the analogy of a human toddler, what do you do when you must take away all these wonderfully enticing yet forbidden objects---Substitute!